We have selected a dinner that will satisfy your wildest dreams of a good home cooked dinner, sometimes featuring Sean’s Custom Catering Recipes.

 A snack basket with popcorn, snack bars, hot chocolate and coffee is provided in each guest suite.

 You won’t go hungry at Lucinda’s!

 We serve an abundant hot buffet breakfast each morning with a strong European influence, in that you pick and choose what you want and how much.
 If you are extra hungry, there is always plenty of food for seconds.
 An egg casserole or egg dish, sausages, muffins, coffee cake, fruit and juices are the staple of our scrumptious breakfasts.
-We try to get as many fresh ingredients as possible locally, either at the Farmer’s Market or from one of our nearby farms, following our Fair Play Farm2Fork principles.
+We try to get as many fresh ingredients as possible locally, either at the Farmer’s Market or from one of our nearby farms, following our fresh and local principles.

 As in the Forrest Gump movie, Forrest would say, “…life is like a box of chocolates.
 You never know what you’ll get.”

 You may be treated to a Country Chili Huevos Casserole that might come with Corn Muffins, Cinnamon Cake and Baked Apple Casserole.
 Another favorite for many guests is one of Lucinda’s specialties: Eggs in a Basket, accompanied by a Peach Blueberry Parfait, Maple Oat Scones and Walnut Apple Cake.
 Or, you might get good ole country breakfast of eggs to order (however you like ’em, you get ’em), hash browns, sausage, biscuits, and maybe pumpkin almond cake.
 We pride ourselves on serving a wide variety of dishes so you will NOT have the same dishes each time you are here.
 The more times you come the more variety you will be served.
 Although some of our very frequent guests have their favorites and are quite happy when those items are served again or upon request before they arrive.